 - Formal policies, regulations, and laws continually evolve (See the “Selected Bibliography” section).

-Composition specialists assure that they and their assistants are appropriately trained and prepared to conduct the studies they undertake.
-Training and preparation may include enrollment in courses, study of relevant published research and methodological discussions, and consultation or collaboration with other experienced researchers.
+We assure that we are appropriately trained and prepared to conduct the studies we undertake, and we likewise assure that our co-researchers and assistants are appropriately trained and prepared.
+Training and preparation may include activities such as enrollment in classes, review of relevant published research and methodological discussions, and consultation or collaboration with other experienced researchers.

 Obtaining Informed Consent

 When asking people to volunteer to participate in (or in the case of co-researchers or novice researchers, collaborate in the design and execution of) a study, we provide participants a copy of the consent document and explain the study in a way that enables the participants to understand the following points: